 Complete an online records request or a Spanish records request.

-Fingerprinting is administered through the Statewide Digital Fingerprinting Process (CABS).
-To begin, you will need to register for fingerprinting and make an appointment by visiting one of the authorized vendors:
+The Erie Police Department is no longer permitted to provide fingerprint services to in-state fingerprint requests.
+Colorado fingerprinting is administered through the statewide Digital Fingerprinting Process.
+To begin, you will need to make an appointment, and register for fingerprinting by visiting one of the authorized vendors.

-- https://uenroll.identogo.com/ Opens in New Window or call 1-844-539-5539.
+- https://uenroll.identogo.com/ Opens in New Window , or call 1-844-539-5539.
 Several locations are available.
 Opens in New Window PDF Download

 Sex Offender Records

-The Erie Police Department does not post information concerning sex offenders only convicted of misdemeanor sex offense or juveniles adjudicated for sex crimes.
+The Erie Police Department does not post information concerning sex offenders convicted of misdemeanor sex offense(s) or juveniles adjudicated for sex crimes.

-You should not rely solely on the sex offender registry as a safeguard against perpetrators of sexual assault in our community.
+- Do not rely solely on the sex offender registry as a safeguard against perpetrators of sexual assault in our community.